The Ultimate Makeup Bag Packing Guide

 Best Makeup Remover for Travel

 Do you love pain?
 No?
 Then stop using alcohol-laced, eye-stinging makeup wipes.
 Try a remover that is effective and kind to your skin.
-Our top pick is the Milky Jelly Cleanser from Glossier (winner of “Allure” magazine’s “Best of Beauty”).
+Our top pick is the Milky Jelly Cleanser from Glossier (one-time Allure “Best of Beauty” winner).
 This cleanser uses the same science that’s in contact solution, and can really go to town on a heavy smoky eye.
 Plus, there’s absolutely no sting.
-Glossier recently released a smaller, TSA-compliant version that’s two ounces.
+There’s also two-ounce, TSA-compliant version.
 It comes in a lockable pump bottle that protects against leaks and makeup-bag spillage.
 Beware: This brand has a very serious cult following, and you might be the next inductee.